Cannon-Thurston maps, subgroup distortion, and hyperbolic hydra: Cannon--Thurston maps and Mitra's Lemma

 Our notation is that $B_X(e,R) = \set{x \in X \mid d_X(e,x) <r }$ and $\wb{B}_X(e,R) = \set{x \in X \mid d_X(e,x) \leq r }$, and we write $\gamma = [x,y]_X$ to mean \emph{$\gamma$ is a geodesic in $X$ from $x$ to $y$}.
 The metrics on $\partial X$ and $\partial Y$ implicit in this lemma are any visual metrics $d_{\partial X}$ and $d_{\partial Y}$.

-The additional hypothesis for \ref{Baker M} can be removed if $\delta_Y=0$; for $\delta_Y>0$, we do not know whether \ref{Baker M} is equivalent to or strictly weaker than \ref{exists}--\ref{Mitra M} in its absence.
+The additional hypothesis for \ref{Baker M} can be removed if $\delta_Y$, the constant of hyperbolicity for $Y$, is zero; for $\delta_Y>0$, we do not know whether \ref{Baker M} is equivalent to or strictly weaker than \ref{exists}--\ref{Mitra M} in its absence.
 An inclusion map of a subgroup into an ambient group is Lipschitz when both have word metrics coming from some finite generating sets, and so it is satisfied in that setting.